 Company policies: The Board has approved a number of policies to assist in mitigating against underwriting risks.
-Specific policies that address these risks are the Technical Guidelines including Technical Calculations, Underwriting Guidelines, ORSA policy, Management and Control of Risk Policy and Business Authority Approval Process.
+Specific policies that address these risks are the Technical Guidelines including Technical Calculations, Underwriting Guidelines, ORSA policy, Risk Management Policy and Business Authority Approval Process.